Arts Club mug and script

 Meghan Gardiner

 Arts Club audiences may know Meghan from performances in such shows as The Cull, The Sound of Music, Beauty and the Beast, A Christmas Story: The Musical, Blood Brothers, Paradise Garden, and Evita.
-She has written two plays for Green Thumb Theatre, Blind Spot and Role Call, the latter winning her the Sydney Risk Award for Emerging Playwright in 2012.
+She has written two plays for Green Thumb Theatre – Blind Spot and Role Call, the latter winning her the Sydney Risk Award for Emerging Playwright in 2012.
 She premiered We Three in 2018 at Carousel Theatre and premiered Gross Misconduct in 2019 at the Gateway Theatre, produced by SpeakEasy Theatre.
-Meghan has three plays currently touring with Shameless Hussy Productions (Love Bomb, Dissolve and To Perfection) and is currently working on commissions for Carousel Theatre, Arts Umbrella, and the Arts Club Theatre Company.
+Meghan has three plays currently touring with Shameless Hussy Productions (Love Bomb, Dissolve, and To Perfection) and is currently working on commissions for Carousel Theatre and the Arts Club.
 She is a proud YWCA Women of Distinction nominee and lives in Vancouver with her husband and daughter.